9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 If the `mightRetry` block causes our transaction to restart, we will
 call `launchTorpedoes` more than once.
-Indeed, we can\'t predict how
+Indeed, we can't predict how
 many times it will be called, since the runtime system handles retries
 for us.
 The solution is not to perform these kinds of non-idempotent[^1]
 I/O operations inside a transaction.